 Crimson Coast Dance is pleased to partner with Nanaimo Association for Community Living (NACL) in providing monthly movement practice opportunities for adults of mixed-abilities in the Mid-Island region.

-Join us on Zoom.
-You must pre-register by noon on the day of at this link: CLICK HERE
+To join us on Zoom you must pre-register by noon on the day of the Dance Jam.

 Myriam Verzat is BACK.
 We look forward to dancing with you again this month!

 Myriam is a life improviser, a dancer and a community gatherer.
 She enjoys contributing to Nanaimo’s culture and fun through performing, organizing or supporting creative events.
 She also teaches compassionate communication and is the mom of a wonderful 4-year-old.

 Crimson Coast Dance Society brings diverse, high-calibre contemporary dance creations to the Nanaimo area.
 CCDS delivers performances and educational opportunities at both the grassroots and professional levels.
 CCDS is seeking Board and Committee members who can draw on their experience and enthusiasm for dance, arts, and culture to govern and support us in the delivery of our mandate.
 If you have the experience, or a background in finance, human resources, fundraising, special events, marketing, outreach, and guest artist hosting, please consider joining us.
 We strive to represent the diversity of our audience, community, and performers and welcome anyone who is interested to contact us at email@example.com

 Crimson Coast Dance is passionate about bringing diverse, high-caliber artistic opportunities to the Nanaimo area, which would not otherwise be available.

 Your donations help us bring fantastic artists to the Nanaimo area and enrich our cultural landscape.

 All contributions above $25 annually will receive a charitable tax receipt at the end of the calendar year.